 ✓ Reduce Dairy – Choose non-dairy versions of milk such as almond milk and reduce intake of cheese.

-✓ Increase Fibre – Regular elimination is important for oestrogen balance so make sure you get plenty of beneficial fibre in your diet in the form of fruits, vegetables, nuts, seeds, beans, lentils, oats and rye.
+✓ Increase Fibre & Filtered Water – Regular elimination is important for oestrogen balance so make sure you get plenty of beneficial fibre in your diet in the form of fruits, vegetables, nuts, seeds, beans, lentils, oats and rye.
+Regularly drinking fresh filtered water supports this elimination process too.

 ✓ Balance Fats – A typical Western diet is high in saturated and trans fats and low in beneficial polyunsaturated fats.
-For endometriosis it’s important to shift this balance around and increase intake of beneficial fats through nuts, seeds and oily fish, reduce saturated fats and completely avoid harmful trans fats.
+For endometriosis it’s important to shift this balance towards an increased intake of beneficial fats through nuts, seeds and oily fish, reduce saturated fats and completely avoid harmful trans fats found in processed, convenience foods.

 ✓ Avoid Alcohol, Caffeine, Sugar – These substances are known to contribute to unhealthy oestrogen balance so it’s important to cut down on alcohol, caffeine and sugar as much as possible.